Table of Contents

 10. Rhetorical question

-These are types of question asked in order to create a dramatic effect or to make a point rather than to get an answer.
+These are types of questions asked to create a dramatic effect or to make a point rather than to get an answer.
 The idea here is not to receive an answer but to give stress on a point.

 Example

-Do we want our children growing up in a world where people threaten them with violence on every street corner?
+Do we want our children to grow up in a world where people threaten them with violence on every street corner?

 11. Exaggerations or Hyperbole

-A Hyperbole is an extreme exaggeration used to make a point for emphasis or humour.
+Hyperbole is an extreme exaggeration used to make a point for emphasis or humor.
 Exaggerating the scale of an issue can draw an emotional response from a reader.

 Example